AidanShah/SoftEngTeam/README.md

 ### 4) Plan for Rotating Note-Keeper

 Every week, one team member will be responsible for taking notes on class material that is relevant for group work.
-This cycle will start with M, then B, then S, then rotate accordingly.
+This cycle will start with Nalla, then Aiden, then Carmen, then Harrison and rotate accordingly.

 ### 5) Accountability